Stories that stick

-The film is a six-minute glimpse into the life of surf photographer, Mickey Smith.
-I like to watch this with my headphones on and the video player set to full screen—no other distractions to nip at my attention.
-Once the credits are over and the music’s dissipated, it’s just me, my thoughts and a black screen with my reflection.
+Once the credits are over and the music has dissipated, it’s just me, my thoughts, and a black screen with my reflection.
 The story’s grip gradually loosens its hold, sympathetically nudging me back into reality.
 And so I slink away, not wanting to go.

 What is it about some stories that stay with us?
 The unshakable ones.
 The ones that stick.